MikhailZex/ConnectX/README.md

-# A quick example based reference to Dart's quirks
+# An example based into to Dart's quirks and powers

 - [Variables](#Variables)
     - [Syntax](#Syntax)
     - [Dynamic](#Dynamic)